brianspiering/quotes_from_others/README.md

 "Get the data model right and everything else falls into place."
 — ams6110

+“Being data-driven is like navigating by watching the rearview mirror.
+Being model-driven is like using GPS.”
+— Nick Elprin

 "All data is linear when plotted a log log plot with fat marker."
 — Mar's Law